QGEP/docs/ro/_sources/user-guide/digitizing/digitizingchannels.rst.txt

 .. note:: The standard-fields on the **General** tab (and only those fields) do reuse the last entered attribute value when you add new reaches with the wizard.
 The **Reuse the last entered attribute values** - option of QGIS has no influence.

 * You can re-edit your object selecting the edit mode and then click with the info cursor on the object you want to edit.
-* If you do not select the edit mode, you can just look add the existing data.
+* If you do not select the edit mode, you can just look at the existing data.

 .. figure:: images/reach_info_reach3.jpg